Rai0327/conv2d/README.md

 Run `pip install -r requirements.txt` to install the necessary python libraries for the test cases and VGG16 model implementation + training.

-NOTE: For older versions and architectures, adjust `setup.py` accordingly.
+NOTE: For older versions and architectures, adjust `setup.py` and `requirements.txt` accordingly.

 ## Build + Install